cmbarton/grass-mac/_pages/download-grass.md

 ### Installing and running legacy binaries
 **2-step installation of legacy GRASS binaries for the Mac**
 1. You need to download and install some helper programs, called *frameworks* (the same as "dependencies" on Linux systems).
-I've provided these as compiled packages on the **[frameworks page](https://cmbarton.github.io/grass-mac/_pages/download-frameworks.md)**.
+I've provided these as compiled packages on the **[frameworks page](/grass-mac/frameworks/)

+[old link](https://cmbarton.github.io/grass-mac/_pages/download-frameworks.md)**.
 William Kyngesburye compiled these frameworks and also has a [page with legacy frameworks](https://www.kyngchaos.com/software/){:target="_blank"}.
 You can find the latest versions there.
 Be advised that the newest versions of these frameworks may not work with older legacy GRASS binaries.
 This is one of the reasons I switched to fully packaged apps with all such dependencies included.
 2. Then you just need to download one of the GRASS binaries above.
 Each downloaded app comes as a compressed disk image (**.zip* expanded to **.pkg*).
 You just double click and follow the instructions.
 Although these binaries automatically install directly into the Mac Applications folder, you can move them to another folder of your choice.

 **How to alter system settings in OS X 10.11 (El Capitan) and newer so that older GRASS binaries will run**